Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 Is everything clear about how to become a transcriptionist?
 Hopefully, it is:

 As you can see from the content above, becoming a transcriber is not that complicated.
-Follow the steps, constantly improve your skills, and start making money once you’re ready to transcribe.
+Follow the steps, improve your skills, and start making money once you’re ready to transcribe.

 What questions do you have on this topic?
-Do you want to ask me anything about earning an income as a transcriptionist?

 My comment section will welcome all your thoughts and opinions!